 In The News

-- PhD students Rachel Eng and Mallory Terry are giving presentations at the annual meeting of the Vision Sciences Society in St. Pete’s Florida Beach in Florida (May 19-24, 2023).
+• PhD students Mallory Terry and Rachel Eng did poster presentations at the the annual meeting of the Vision Sciences Society in May 17-22 in St. Pete’s Florida.

-Pictured above are recent PhD graduate Heather Walker from Lana Trick’s lab and new Masters student Erich Maclean, who is joining Michele Oliver’s lab.
+Pictured above are recent PhD graduate Heather Walker from Lana Trick’s lab and Masters of Applied Science graduate in Engineering Brooklin Caren, from Michele Oliver’s lab.

 Student Research